DataPrep Orchestrator

 DATAPREP_INPUT_CONTAINER | REQUIRED | Container to be used for the input storage location |

-Azure as Output Storage
+Azure as output storage

 "Prep My Data":